UCF Knights football: 2018

-In Heupel's first season, UCF rode its high-powered offense to start the season 12–0 and extend their winning streak to a school-record 25 games.
+In Heupel's first season, UCF rode its high-powered offense to start the season 12–0 and extend its winning streak to a school-record 25 games.
 In their rivalry game at South Florida, star quarterback McKenzie Milton suffered a gruesome knee injury and was taken straight to the hospital, eventually requiring multiple surgeries to save the leg.
 Milton was out for the season, and never played another down for UCF, transferring to Florida State after the 2020 season and playing his final season of eligibility there in 2021.
 Back-up quarterback Darriel Mack Jr. took over and guided the Knights to win that game as well as the Conference championship game a week later against Memphis.
 The undefeated and 8th-ranked Knights were once again not selected for the College Football Playoff.
-Without Milton, the Knights lost a close game against LSU in the Fiesta Bowl.
+Without Milton, the Knights were beaten by future Heisman winner Joe Burrow and the LSU Tigers in the Fiesta Bowl.

 2019

-In Heupel's second season, UCF lost a regular season game for the first time since 2016, at Pitt.
-UCF also fell on the road to Cincinnati, whose fans promptly rushed the field to celebrate.
+In Heupel's second season, UCF lost a regular season game for the first time since 2016, at Pitt, whose fans promptly rushed the field to celebrate.
+UCF also fell on the road to Cincinnati, whose fans also promptly rushed the field to celebrate.
 UCF dropped out of the Top 25 for the first time in two years.
 UCF finished the season defeating Marshall in the Gasparilla Bowl.

 2020

-In Heupel's third and final season, UCF started the season ranked, but lost three games in the regular season, including their first home loss since 2016 (snapping a 21-game home winning streak).
+In Heupel's third and final season, UCF started the season ranked, but lost three games in the regular season, including their first home loss since 2016 (snapping a 21-game home winning streak) and their first conference loss to Memphis, ever.
 They posted a winning record for the fourth straight year, but were blown out by BYU in the Boca Raton Bowl.

 On January 27, 2021, Heupel was hired to coach the Tennessee Volunteers by Tennessee's new athletic director, the same Danny White who had hired Heupel at UCF.

-Gus Malzahn era (2021–)
+Gus Malzahn era (2021–2024)

 On February 15, 2021, new athletic director Terry Mohajir named Gus Malzahn as UCF's new head coach.
 The two had previously worked together at Arkansas State, and Malzahn made a name for himself with a 68–35 record at Auburn from 2013 to 2020, including three wins over Alabama in the Iron Bowl rivalry, an appearance in the 2014 BCS National Championship Game, and two New Year's Six bowl appearances.
 His Auburn team lost to UCF in one of those New Year's Six appearances, the 2018 Peach Bowl.

 2021

-Malzahn won in his debut with the Knights, defeating Boise State, 36–31.
+In his inaugural season, Malzahn won in his debut with the Knights, defeating Boise State, 36–31.
 Following several critical injuries, including to starting quarterback Dillon Gabriel, Malzahn's first season ended with a 9–4 record (3rd in AAC) including a win against Florida in the Gasparilla Bowl.

-In 2022, UCF's final year in The American, Malzahn guided the Knights to a 9–3 regular season record (2nd in AAC).
-They clinched a spot in the AAC Championship Game, facing Tulane.